natalieagus/50002/docs/Labs/lab1.md

 Head to edimension to answer questions pertaining to this task.

 #### Conclusion
-The contamination delay (tcd) of a logic gate is not exactly the sum of the contamination delays of the individual gates making the shortest path due to:
+The contamination delay (tcd) of a logic gate is not exactly the sum of the contamination delays of the individual gates making the shortest path due to to the same reasons presented [above](#conclusion-1).

-1. **Gate Loading**: Similar to propagation delay, the loading effects can vary, affecting the minimum delay.
-2. **Parasitic Capacitance**: These can also affect the minimum transition time, adding to the delay.
-3. **Interconnect Delays**: Even for the shortest path, these delays can add up and affect the total tcd.

 Typically, the actual contamination delay is **more** than the simple sum of the individual gates' minimum delays due to these additional factors, which add to the overall minimum delay.